bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/utility/math.md

-Library for complex math operations
+This library provides a set of complex math operations.

 # Functions: